Harvesting cannabis

 Niklas Bergmann, M.A.

-Inhaltsverzeichnis: Harvest cannabis
+Inhaltsverzeichnis: Harvesting cannabis

 When to harvest cannabis

-Recognizing maturity via trichomes
+Recognising ripeness via trichomes

 Differences between indoor and outdoor harvest times

-Harvesting cannabis the right way
+Harvest cannabis the right way

 Preparation and tools required